civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** Paragraph (c) of the definition **appropriate Minister** in section 2 of the `Financial Administration Act` is replaced by the following:

-    with respect to the Senate and the office of the Senate Ethics Officer, the Speaker of the Senate, with respect to the House of Commons, the Board of Internal Economy, with respect to the office of the Conflict of Interest and Ethics Commissioner, the Speaker of the House of Commons, and with respect to the Library of Parliament, the Parliamentary Protective Service and **the office of the Parliamentary Budget Officer**, the Speakers of the Senate and the House of Commons,
+    with respect to the Senate and the office of the Senate Ethics Officer, the Speaker of the Senate, with respect to the House of Commons, the Board of Internal Economy, with respect to the office of the Conflict of Interest and Ethics Commissioner, the Speaker of the House of Commons, and with respect to the Library of Parliament, the Parliamentary Protective Service and the office of the Parliamentary Budget Officer, the Speakers of the Senate and the House of Commons,

   **(2)** Paragraph (c) of the definition **department** in section 2 of the Act is replaced by the following:

-    the staffs of the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service and **office of the Parliamentary Budget Officer**, and
+    the staffs of the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service and office of the Parliamentary Budget Officer, and

 ##### Garnishment, Attachment and Pension Diversion Act